aws-solutions-library-samples/guidance-for-cell-based-architecture-on-aws/README.md

 Other infrastructure techniques such as redundancy across AWS Availability Zones or across AWS Regions will protect against disruptions to individual server instances, disruption to an entire availability zone, or disruption to a regional AWS service.
 But what about other types of disruption such as a malformed request, operator error, or a bad code deployment?

 These types of failures can be partially mitigated using techniques like canary deployments, static tests, code reviews and automation.
-But they only reduce the likelyhood and at large scale even unlikely events can occur regularly.
+But they only reduce the likelihood and at large scale even unlikely events can occur regularly.
 Using a cell-based architecture to implement fault isolation will reduce the blast radius of these kinds of failures.

 For example, if due to a human error a main database is wiped, this will only affect one cell.
 For 1000 users, that would be only around 0.1% of the users.
 Plus, recovering a database with 0.1% of the data is much faster than recovering one with 100% of the data.